Study Process

 The collected information guided the determination of needs for users of the study corridor and viable improvement alternatives to better serve pedestrians and cyclists.
 Local stakeholders were engaged throughout the data collection step to provide input and feedback on existing conditions and planning activities.

-The data collection and analysis will be documented in the Corridor Analysis Technical Memorandum available on the page once finalized.
+The data collection and analysis will be documented in the Corridor Analysis Technical Memorandum available on the Project Documents Sign Up takes you to the feedback page in the website. page once finalized.

 Alternatives Development and Analysis

 Following the completion of data collection and analysis, improvement alternatives were developed to address the identified needs of the corridor users, specifically pedestrians and cyclists.
 Each alternative was evaluated based on its impacts on the human environment (neighborhoods, businesses, community assets, historic resources), the natural environment (wetlands and habitats for threatened or endangered species, floodplains), the physical environment (utilities, potential contamination, drainage), and estimated costs.
 The results will be shared at the Alternatives Information Public Meeting, tentatively scheduled for October 21, 2024, for public input.
-Please check back for meeting details or to register for study updates.
+Please check back for meeting details or sign up Sign Up takes you to the feedback page in the website. to register for study updates.

 Preferred Improvement

 Following the Alternatives Information Public Meeting, an alternative will be selected as the preferred improvement based on technical evaluation and public input.
 The preferred improvement will be further refined and evaluated.
 These refinements may include estimating right-of-way limits, costs, and other major features needed to complete the study.
 The results will be shared for public review and feedback at the Recommended Improvement Concept Public Meeting, anticipated in Spring 2025.
-Please check back for meeting details or to register for study updates.
+Please check back for meeting details or sign up Sign Up takes you to the feedback page in the website. to register for study updates.

 The results of the study will be documented in the University Boulevard Pedestrian/Cyclist Safety Study Report, which will be made available for download once finalized.